marycris1405/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.

 ## Background
-Louise's play Fever came close to its foundraising goal in a short amount of time.
+Louise's wants to start her first crowdfounding campaign for her play Fever.
+Her estimate budget for her campaing goal of $10,000 in a short amount of time.
-The challenge was to conduct a data analysis to answer questions and determine whether the length of a campaign contribures to its ultima success or failure.
+The challenge was to conduct a data analysis to answer questions and determine whether the length of a campaign contribures to its ultimate success or failure.

 ### Challenge